 You must immediately adjust your lifestyle to below your means.
 This is actually a simple concept in that you need to spend less than you make.
 Get creative and find ways to live on less.
-I’d suggest taking your lunch to work, skip the coffee shop, turn down some of the weekend invites and skip a few mall trips.
+I’d suggest taking your lunch to work, skip the coffee shop (and make your own instead), turn down some of the weekend invites and skip a few mall trips.
 Also, refuse to take on anymore debt.
 In other words, don’t buy anything if you can’t pay with cash.

 2. Create a budget